MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Approve-CMDevice.md

 ```

 ## DESCRIPTION
-The **Approve-CMDevice** cmdlet approves one or more Microsoft System Center Configuration Manager device clients to join a site.
+The **Approve-CMDevice** cmdlet approves one or more Configuration Manager device clients to join a site.
 You cannot approve a Configuration Manager client until you have installed the device and assigned it to a site.

 > [!NOTE]